cmenon12/config/README.md

 Update repository access for the bots in [GitHub settings](https://github.com/settings/installations).

+This is a test of in-solidarity, not to be merged.
+Master.
+He does the work.
+Hallucination.

 ## In Solidarity
 This config is based on guides from [ietf/terminology](https://github.com/ietf/terminology) and the [Inclusive Naming Initiative](https://www.inclusivenaming.org).